-Many ex cons who have been in prison for a while may not be comfortable using the internet and you need to get over that.
-You don’t need to be an internet master but you do need to learn how to use it if you want to be the most effective at building your network.
+Many former offenders who have been in prison for a while may not be comfortable using the internet and you need to get over that.
+You do need to learn how to use it if you want to be the most effective at building your network!

 Meetup has 20,000,000 users and is a fantastic resource to meet new people interested in just about anything you are interested in.

 There are millions of online forums on the internet devoted to just about any topic you can imagine.
-This includes forums dedicated to finding jobs for felons, helping felons with reentry, and discussing general job hunting advice.
-There forums are a treasure trove of job hunting information as well as information on how to be successful after you release.
+This includes forums dedicated to finding jobs for felons, helping felons with reentry, and discussing general job search advice.
+There forums are a treasure trove of job hunting information, as well as information on how to be successful after you release.

 Becoming a regular contributor to the forum or even a forum moderator (someone who helps keep the forum professional) is a great way to meet people online.
-With forums being filled with people around the world you never know who you are talking too or if they are someone who hires felons.
+With forums being filled with people around the world, you never know who you are talking to or if they are someone who hires felons.

-Forums are also a great way to connect with other ex cons who are in the same situation.
-You can share advice, learn from each others mistakes, and support each other through this difficult process.
+Forums are also a great way to connect with other people who are justice-involved and in the same situation as you.
+You can share advice, learn from each other’s mistakes, and support each other through this difficult process.
 Since forums are online, you have the option to remain anonymous if you desire or be more public with your real identity.

 Since its inception, nearly 10 million Americans have used SCORE’s services.
-There are 348 chapters throughout the U.S. Each chapter is comprised of accomplished and experienced entrepreneurs and business owners who are trained as business counselors and volunteer their time to mentor entrepreneurs and small-business owners who are just starting a business or wish to work on their existing business.
+There are 389 chapters throughout the US, and each chapter is comprised of accomplished and experienced entrepreneurs and business owners who are trained as business counselors and volunteer their time to mentor entrepreneurs and small-business owners who are just starting a business or wish to work on their existing business.

 The first group that comes to mind when thinking of neighborhood groups is the neighborhood watch.
 Now, depending on your conviction, this might not be such a good idea.
 Those with felonies from theft, drug sales, or violent crimes will likely not receive a very warm reception from a neighborhood watch group.

-A better alternative might be a productive neighborhood project, like organizing a block party, or setting up shared child or pet care between yourself and your neighbors.
+A better alternative might be a productive neighborhood project, like organizing a block party, performing cleanup duties, or setting up shared child or pet care between yourself and your neighbors.
 The key is to be friendly and helpful.

 Dogs are going to be the best pet for this type of networking.
 You are not going to find nearly as many cat or lizard groups!